Addis Ababa, Ethiopia

 It’s harder to meet other travelers, especially the budget kinds.
 I ended up using Thorntree a lot to organize my trip to the Danakil depression and south to Omo Valley.

+How safe is Ethiopia for visitors?
 I’ve read somewhere that Addis Ababa is one of the safest capital cities in Africa.
 That might be true when it comes to violent crimes – but not so much if we’re talking petty crimes such as pickpocketing.
 I’d never experienced so many attempts at pick pocketing in such a short amount of time before.
+I’m not sure if my status as a solo female travelers, a bite-sized 5-ft tall one at that, had anything to do with it.

 Here are some tips I’ve learned on how to deter pickpockets